Pelagia

-Pelagia (Πελαγία), distinguished as Pelagia of Antioch, Pelagia the Penitent, and Pelagia the Harlot, was a Christian saint and hermit in the 4th or 5th century.
+Pelagia (Πελαγία, d.
+457), distinguished as Pelagia of Antioch, Pelagia the Penitent, and Pelagia the Harlot, was a Christian saint and hermit in the 4th or 5th century.
 Her feast day was celebrated on 8 October, originally in common with Saints Pelagia the Virgin and Pelagia of Tarsus.
 (Note: The Roman Martyrology eventually distinguished the dates of the other Pelagias, removing them to other months.)
 Pelagia died as a result of extreme asceticism, which had emaciated her to the point she could no longer be recognized.
 According to Orthodox tradition, she was buried in her cell on the Mount of Olives.
 Upon the discovery that the renowned monk had been a woman, the holy fathers tried to keep it a secret, but the gossip spread and her relics drew pilgrims from as far off as Jericho and the Jordan valley.

 Saint Pelagia is one of several classical Christian desert ascetics whose gender identity is often up for debate.
 This is due to physical descriptors used within the mythos often leaning towards masculine.